aceres/cas-fee-project2-af/README.md

 #### json
 `/doc/json`

-Analysis for the JSON, Testing with CURLs (POST, PUT)
+Analysis for the JSON, Testing with CURLs (POST, PUT, ...).

 #### meeting
 `/doc/meeting`